Computer Vision

 Histogram of Oriented Gradients

 Table of Contents Introduction Orientation Histograms Histogram of Oriented Gradients Introduction Key Questions Why are these necessary?
 What limitations do they address that corner interest points cannot?
 Although the original HOG Paper came out after SIFT, it is much simpler to describe the process (Dalal and Triggs 2005).
 Histograms of Oriented Gradients are feature vectors that are generated by evaluating gradients within a local neighborhood of interest points.
+Orientation Histograms This approach depends on building orientation histograms.
+For each pixel in the original image, construct a histogram of gradient orientations of all pixels within a square window.
+The gradient orientations of each pixel are easily calculated following the approach used for Edge Detection.
+This transformation can be flattened into a single vector that is used to compare images via L2 distance or some other metric.

 Image Features